 Why guilt you may ask?
 Well, I’m assuming many of you, decided to set up your own business to give you quality time with your children, and make your career work around your children – not the other way around.
 The question on my mind, (as I type this at 07:00 in the morning with my two children playing around me), is how do I make the most out of my six weeks of quality time with the children, but have a business at the end of the holiday?

-Before, I add a couple of ideas about how to practically manage the holiday time, it is worth dispelling a few myths and self limiting beliefs that we mumpreneurs can subscribe to:
+Before, I add a couple of ideas about how to practically manage the summer holidays, it is worth dispelling a few myths and self limiting beliefs that we mumpreneurs can subscribe to:

 Anyway, here is how I plan to get through the next six weeks, ‘guilt-free’ (well, who I am kidding?), and with a business in one piece at the end of it!